otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-jsdoc-postman.md

 ## PostgreSQL

 **PostgreSQL** is a free relational database management system.
-It is a powerful, highly-extensible, and feature-rich database system.
+It is a powerful, highly-extensible and feature-rich database system.
 It is also known as **Postgres**.

 > **Note:** There are different types of databases.
 For example, **relational databases**, **NoSQL databases**, **graph databases**, etc. **PostgreSQL** is a **relational database**. **Relational databases** store data in tables.
 Each table has rows and columns. **SQL** (Structured Query Language) is used to interact with **relational databases**.